 Despite the piecewise af\mbox{}fine nature of the Lozi map, it turned out that it induces complicated dynamics.
 Throughout the studies of that dynamics, in the case when $b>0$, much attention has been paid to the stable and unstable manifold of the fixed point $X$ in the first quadrant, $W_X^s$ and $W_X^u$.
 These notions are formally introduced in the next section.
 In this paper, we are interested in points at which $W_X^s$ and $W_X^u$ intersect.
 Such points are called \emph{homoclinic points} for the fixed point $X$.
 In general, the presence of homoclinic points indicates complex dynamical behavior which is often linked to chaos.

 Specifically, we focus on the border case of the existence of homoclinic points for $X$.
 More formally, in the parameter space, let $\mathcal{H}$ denote the set of all parameters $(a,b)$, $a>0$, $0<b<1$, such that the Lozi maps $L_{a,b}$ exhibit homoclinic points for $X$.
 We study $\partial\mathcal{H}$, the boundary of $\mathcal{H}$, which we call the \emph{boundary of existence of homoclinic points} for $X$.
 A part of this boundary is represented in Figure \ref{figure:homoclinic_border_curves}.
-As it will be shown in Lemma \ref{lemma:hom_tang}, for parameter values on the boundary $\partial\mathcal{H}$, all homoclinic intersections of $W_X^s$ and $W_X^u$ are \emph{tangential}, which is illustrated in Figure \ref{figure:homoclinic_border_WsWu_config}.
-Here, the notions of tangential and transversal intersections will be readjusted since $W_X^s$ and $W_X^u$ are polygonal lines and therefore not dif\mbox{}ferentiable curves.
-In the main result of the paper, we show that all homoclinic points for $X$ in the border case are iterates of two particular points.
-It turns out that these points are $Z$ and $V$, at which $W_X^u$ and $W_X^s$, respectively, intersect the $x$- and $y$-axis for the first time, starting from the fixed point $X$.
+As it will follow from Lemma \ref{lemma:hom_tang}, for parameter values on the boundary $\partial\mathcal{H}$, all homoclinic intersections of $W_X^s$ and $W_X^u$ are either \emph{tangential}, which is illustrated in Figure \ref{figure:homoclinic_border_WsWu_config}, or $W_X^s$ and $W_X^u$ intersect along a segment as in Figure \ref{fig:homoclinic_segments_example}.
+Here, the notions of tangential and transverse intersections will be readjusted since $W_X^s$ and $W_X^u$ are polygonal lines and therefore not dif\mbox{}ferentiable curves.
+In the main result of the paper, we determine the set of homoclinic points for $X$ in the border case.
+In this context, the two distinct points $Z$ and $V$, at which $W_X^u$ and $W_X^s$, respectively, intersect the $x$- and $y$-axis for the first time, starting from $X$, proved to be of particular importance.
 For an exact definition of the points $Z$ and $V$, we refer the reader to the next section; specially, Figure \ref{fig:Lozi_stable_unstable_Z_V} illustrates several iterates of these points as an aid for visual intuition.